kiyagak/WireShark-Portfolio/README.md

 # What I Learned

-I learned how to install Wireshark on Deian Linux.
-I also learned how to open Wireshark as a root or admin user so that I can capture the specific network interface I want.
+I learned how to
+- install Wireshark on Deian Linux
+- open Wireshark as a root or admin user so that I can capture the specific network interface I want